ziyue-pan/MIPSino/README.md

-# mipsino README
+# MIPSino

-This is the README for your extension "mipsino".
-After writing up a brief description, we recommend including the following sections.
+**MIPSino** is a built-in assembler and disassembler for MIPS architecture.

 ## Features